 Ingrid Sinon concludes: “Working with Temenos has been exceptional—in fact, our experience with them stands as one of the best we have had with any of our strategic partners or vendors.
 Temenos understood our problem, provided a solution, helped us deploy in rapid time and have gone above and beyond what we normally expect and receive from vendors.
 We look forward to taking the next steps of our journey with them.”

 25% growth in daily transaction volumes

 Temenos has supported ABN AMRO every step of the way providing solutions for international corporate banking, private banking, and global international payments.

 Asian Confederation of Credit Unions (ACCU) provides technology services to over 26,000 finance companies.
 Today, it focuses on helping members to roll out digital packages that make it simple, quick…

-ACLEDA started life providing credit to small and medium-sized businesses operated by victims of war in Cambodia.
-Following a strategic shift, ACLEDA entered the banking market, and implemented Temenos T24…
+Following a strategic shift, ACLEDA entered the banking market, and implemented Temenos Transact to underpin the transformation.

 Descripción General Para las instituciones financieras es vital mantenerse al día en el cumplimiento de las regulaciones locales y las normas comerciales.
 Temenos tiene una amplia gama de productos y…

 Descripción General Solución empresarial que cubre todas sus necesidades sobre Mitigación de Delitos Financieros Familia única de productos diseñada para mitigar el rango completo de actividades relacionadas con los delitos…